John Cage: 1937–1949: Modern dance and Eastern influences

 Cage left Seattle in the summer of 1941 after the painter László Moholy-Nagy invited him to teach at the Chicago School of Design (what later became the IIT Institute of Design).
-The composer accepted partly because he hoped to find opportunities in Chicago, that were not available in Seattle, to organize a center for experimental music.
+The composer accepted partly because he hoped to find opportunities to organize a center for experimental music that were not available in Seattle.
 These opportunities did not materialize.
 Cage taught at the Chicago School of Design and worked as accompanist and composer at the University of Chicago.
 At one point, his reputation as percussion composer landed him a commission from the Columbia Broadcasting System to compose a soundtrack for a radio play by Kenneth Patchen.
 The result, The City Wears a Slouch Hat, was received well, and Cage deduced that more important commissions would follow.
 Hoping to find these, he left Chicago for New York City in the spring of 1942.